 People who have depression often find that no matter how long they sleep, they never feel rested.
 This can make it difficult to do daily tasks, as they feel a persistent lack of energy.

 Dr. Ricke recommends two main things for people with sleep dysfunction: (1) keeping to a schedule and (2) exercising in the morning.
 See this post for more tips on how to get better sleep.
+Interestingly, exercising is also an often-cited way to help with depression.

 High Blood Pressure

 If you struggle with depression symptoms, you might also have high blood pressure (HBP).
 There are two main hypotheses for this — both of which tie back to a commonly cited correlation between stress and depression.
-On the one hand, people who are depressed often experience stress for long periods of time as a result of their condition.
-On the other hand, there are new studies exploring that long term stress might cause depression.
+On one hand, people who are depressed often experience stress for long periods of time as a result of their condition.
+On the other hand, there are new studies exploring that long-term stress might cause depression.

 Depression can cause massive shifts in a person’s appetite, resulting in either weight gain or weight loss.